Admissions & Financial Aid

 The admissions process at NECI is the beginning of a student's journey toward his or her education and career goals.
 Our Admissions team works individually with incoming students to help them choose the program and the degree that best fits their goals.

 Here are some of the questions NECI applicants often ask:

 Do I really need to go to culinary school?
 Can't I learn on the job?

 A culinary degree will jump-start your career.
 Two to four years of solid educational experience can cover what it might take years of work experience to learn.
 In school you will study under many chefs and gain the benefit of their experience, knowledge, and connections.
 Many successful chefs did not get a formal culinary degree, but the world of food service is becoming more competitive and professional.
 Today many executive-level positions in the industry require a degree.
 In the management field a degree is nearly always a requirement.

 What should I look for in a culinary school?

 Look at student to teacher ratio and class size.
 Cooking is a learned, physical skill and you need the opportunity to practice and be coached by an instructor who knows your strengths and weaknesses.
 Talk to faculty, current students and alumni, not just the admissions staff.
 Does the faculty stay in touch with students?
 Do they have a range of experience and expertise?
 How would current students and alumni rate their experience?
 Find out how much time will be spent in a classroom vs. production classes.
-Ask about the quality of the internship sites and what you will be expected to learn on internship.
-If you are interested in an internship with a particular restaurant, you may want to call the chef and ask what he or she thinks of the various culinary schools.
+Ask about the quality of the externship sites and what you will be expected to learn on externship.
+If you are interested in an externship with a particular restaurant, you may want to call the chef and ask what he or she thinks of the various culinary schools.
 Be wary of any school that pressures you to take out a certain kind of loan or to work with a specific lender.
 The school should take the time to work out an individualized financial plan that works best for you.